chshersh/chshersh.github.io/posts/2019-07-29-recordwildcards.md

     pure Options{..}
 ```

-Now, even if you change the order of `optionsFrom` and `optionsT` variables, the
+Now, even if you change the order of `optionsFrom` and `optionsTo` variables, the
 code still works.

 **Conclustion:** `RecordWildCards` combined with `ApplicativeDo` allow you to